-- We will also avoid making public love demonstrations (kisses)
+- You should also avoid making public love demonstrations (kisses)

-- We must respect the monks and their traditions, but above all we must remember that a woman must never come into physical contact with a monk at any time.
+- You must respect the monks and their traditions, but above all you should remember that a woman must never come into physical contact with a monk at any time.